abevoelker/blog/source/_posts/2012-07-09-final-ode-to-openedge-abl-part-1-a-ruby-adapter-is-born.md

 ## Requirements

-The example code relies on OpenEdge 10.2B; other versions may or may not work.  `git` is also required for downloading the sample code.
+The example code relies on OpenEdge 11.1; other versions may or may not work (the only other version I tested is 10.2B, with success).  `git` is also required for downloading the sample code.
 I would also advise using Linux or Mac for running this code, as it is what Ruby plays best with.